veloren/book/src/download/toolchain.md

 *For Mac OS, there exists other methods.
 I personally have not used Mac OS, so you'll likely have a better time finding instructions just by searching for 'Install Git on Mac OS'.
 If someone wants to contribute appropriate instructions to this page, please do.*

 ### Git LFS
 You also need to make sure you have Git LFS installed.
-This allows us to store large files like images and audio files.
+It's needed to store large files like images and audio files.
+Without Git Lfs you can't run the game

+## Bash
+All commands for compiling Veloren yourself are written for bash, if you run un windows use the `git bash` included in the git package.

+After you installed everything, continue with [Compiling from Source](./compiling.md)